 **Disclosure, I have done work with Tangerine before, but I received no financial compensation for this post.
 All opinions are my own

-All of Tangerine’s investment funds have a management expense ratio (MER) of 1.07%, whereas standard mutual funds charge an MER around 2.5%.
-That’s a huge savings over your investment lifetime.
+Becoming an index investor over the years has become quite popular.
+Many people realize that accepting average returns will beat active management 80% of the time.
+More importantly, the fees that come with index funds are a lot lower compared to mutual funds.
+For reference, all of Tangerine’s investment funds have a management expense ratio (MER) of 1.07%, whereas standard mutual funds charge an MER around 2.5%.
+That’s a huge saving over your investment lifetime.

 What are index funds?

 Index funds are essentially a type of mutual fund where its holdings are meant to match a certain market index.
 Since an index comprises of the stock of thousands of companies, it allows an investor to be well diversified.
 There are many different indexes, but the Tangerine investment funds try to mimic the following indexes.

 - FTSE TMX Canada Universe Bond Index – Canadian Bonds

 - S&P/TSX 60 Index – Canadian Stocks

 - MSCI EAFE (Europe, Australasia and Far East) Index – International Stocks

 Don’t worry if you didn’t understand a word of the above, all you need to know is that index investing allows you to own the entire market as opposed to individual stocks.
 This benefits you as an investor since it has been proven that 80% of the time active management doesn’t beat the indexes.